 St Francis of Assisi is a church located between Walsall and West Bromwich.
 The current church was built in 1941 but prior to that there had been a wooden church serving the community since 1929.

 In 2011, Lightmaster were asked to design a whole new lighting scheme.
-The original lighting consisted of fluorescent tubes mounted more than 5 meters above the floor, providing lighting levels so low in the pews that many of the congregation were struggling to read their hymn and prayer books.
+The original lighting consisted of fluorescent tubes mounted more than 5 metres above the floor, providing lighting levels so low in the pews that many of the congregation were struggling to read their hymn and prayer books.
 It was cumbersome to control, expensive to maintain and lacked atmosphere.

 The comprehensive brief called for:-

 - Atmospheric and calming lighting to encourage quiet reflection.